longturn/freeciv21/docs/Coding/logging.rst

+..
+    SPDX-License-Identifier: GPL-3.0-or-later
+    SPDX-FileCopyrightText: 2022 James Robertson <jwrober@gmail.com>
+    SPDX-FileCopyrightText: 2022 louis94 <m_louis30@yahoo.com>

 Logging
 *******

 Freeciv21 has built-in support for printing debugging information at runtime.
-This is very valuable for developers who want to check their code or system administrator to monitor their servers.
+This is very valuable for developers who want to check their code or a system administrator to monitor their servers.
 Five levels are
 available:

 * ``fatal`` reports errors that cause the application to exit immediately.